You are viewing this site in staging mode. Click in this bar to return to normal site.

 Building repairs

 Trustees have found on their visits that some schools can be in a bad state of repair.
-When funds allow, we contribute towards refurbishment costs, paying for materials and asking the local community to provide the labour.
+When funds allow, we contribute towards refurbishment costs, paying for materials and asking the local community to provide as much of the labour as possible.
 We also help schools in the more remote areas to install wells and toilets.
 The local Education Secretaries in Freetown and Bo keep us informed of schools which are in urgent need.
 EWA asks for photos to illustrate the need, detailed costings, and photos of the completed work.
 Trustees also visit schools every few years to see the improvements made and to view schools in need.
+Our news pages show the most recent projects.

 Some examples of schools supported are: